Signaturgruppen-A-S/signaturgruppen-broker-documentation/api-integration.md

 This section will focus on the basics for utilizing an API client for client credentials flow.

+> Note, that we describe access tokens issues using the client credentials flow as service tokens

 ## Getting an API client
 The Signaturgruppen Broker admin interface allows for the creation of clients for either OpenID Connect or client credentials (API clients) integration.